Zotyamester/CppSTLGuide/README.md

 s.insert(10);
 ```
 And searching for the elements works the same as with maps.
-Both sets and maps are pretty fast when an element when you have to search in the container.
+Both set and map are pretty fast when you have to search for an element in the container.

 ## Iterators
 There are iterators for every mentioned containers and even for strings.